carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 Start the Docker application that you installed in working through the setup instructions for this session.
 Note that this might not be necessary if your laptop is running Linux or if the installation added the Docker application to your startup process.

-> ## You may need to login to Dockerhub
+> ## You may need to login to Docker Hub
-> The Docker application will usually provide a way for you to log in to the Dockerhub using the application's menu (macOS) or systray
+> The Docker application will usually provide a way for you to log in to the Docker Hub using the application's menu (macOS) or systray
 > icon (Windows) and it is usually convenient to do this when the application starts.
 This will require you to use your Docker Hub
 > username and your password.
 We will not actually require access to Dockerhub until later in the course but if you can login now,
 > you should do so.